JohnGC1510/milestone_project_3/TESTING.md

 - As you click on the module button the appropriate questions appear based on the module filter
 - Editing/adding/deleting questions in the database is correctly reflected on the modules page
 - Adding modules is correctly reflected in the modules page.
-- Editing modules is not correctly refelcted in the modules page - the edit modules function requires updating so that when a module is edited all of the questions are looped through and the module name is updated in each question.
-The student progress bars are also not dynamically created so editing a module will also require you to update the profile fuction appropriately.
+- Editing modules is not correctly reflected in the modules page - the edit modules function requires updating so that when a module is edited all of the questions are looped through and the module name is updated in each question.
+The student progress bars are also not dynamically created so editing a module will also require you to update the profile function appropriately.
-- Editing moudles also removes the 'total_questions' integer from the collection, causing the site to break due to a key error, this clearly has been very poorly implemented hence the option to edit modules has been removed.
+- Editing modules also removes the 'total_questions' integer from the collection, causing the site to break due to a key error, this clearly has been very poorly implemented hence the option to edit modules has been removed.
-- Deleting a module has not been well implemented and badly effects the sites functionallity, due to this I have removed the option to delete a module as it will very rarely be necessary as the physics GCSE modules have not changed in years.
-However if deleting a module was to be implemented I would need to ensure any questions associtated with that module would also be deleted as well as the progress bars and any associtated data.
+- Deleting a module has not been well implemented and badly effects the sites functionality, due to this I have removed the option to delete a module as it will very rarely be necessary as the physics GCSE modules have not changed in years.
+However if deleting a module was to be implemented I would need to ensure any questions associated with that module would also be deleted as well as the progress bars and any associated data.
-- It is important to note only admin users were able to edit and delete modukes so removing these 2 features will have very little impact on a day to day user of the site however they would be vital for long term site maintanence.
+- It is important to note only admin users were able to edit and delete modules so removing these 2 features will have very little impact on a day to day user of the site however they would be vital for long term site maintenance.

 ### Error Pages
 - The 404 error page has been tested and functions correctly